The Five of Us: Plot

-Manon (Jacinthe Laguë), Anne (Julie Deslauriers), Isa (Ingrid Falaise), Claudie (Brigitte Lafleur), and Sophie (Noemie Yelle) are all childhood friends.
+Manon (Jacinthe Laguë), Anne (Julie Deslauriers), Isa (Ingrid Falaise), Claudie (Brigitte Lafleur), and Sophie (Noémie Yelle) are all childhood friends.
 Ever since they were children, they would spend time at Sophie's cottage in Montreal.
 The five girls, now at the age of 17, return to the cottage as they have permission from their parents to spend the weekend on their own.
 The girls plan to host a party during the absence of their parents.
 Manon and Sophie depart to pick up groceries in preparation of the party.
 They do not have access to a car, so they decide to hitchhike with a stranger.
 Manon quickly develops a romantic interest for the stranger, while Sophie remains suspicious of his behavior.

 The party has begun, but Manon and Sophie have yet to return.
 The girls are having a blast, while Anne is worried about the safety of Manon and Sophie.
 Eventually, Isa takes a rowboat out with a boy in hopes to get some privacy.
 As the rowboat approaches land, Isa discovers Manon in the forest, stabbed and covered in blood.
 Sophie is missing.
 The boy brings Manon to safety, while Isa runs off to find Sophie.

 15 years have passed since the incident.
 Manon is working as an administrator for a large firm.
 She expresses no interest in staff outings, nor does she express romantic interests towards men.
 She also avoids taking the elevator with any men, hence being uncomfortable in private places with them.
 Stéphane (Sylvain Carrier) enters the scene and invites Manon on a date, to which Manon accepts on the condition of being in a public space.
 Manon also refuses him from staying at her place for the night.
 Several days pass, and Manon begins to develop an intimate relationship with Stéphane.

 Manon drives into a car wash, and recognizes the stranger that was responsible for her traumatic experience.
 She experiences an anxiety attack, rushes home, and locks her doors.
 Several flashbacks reveal that Sophie was chained to a tree and covered in blood.
 Manon collects and reviews the court files only to discover that the parole board granted the stranger, Richard Thibodeau (Peter Miller), conditional release.
 Manon then takes her medication to reduce her anxiety.
 Stéphane arrives unexpectedly, and discovers the court files which Manon was reviewing.
 He confesses his love for her, but she does not reciprocate.